 - Biogeochemistry of contaminant metals (chromium, uranium, technetium, lead, zinc, copper)

 - Use of biogeochemistry to remediate nutrient and metal pollution in contaminated environments

 - The use of DET and DGT gel technology to make innovative measurements of the biogeochemistry of aquatic sediments.

-Opportunities to carry out research in the School of Animal, Rural and Environmental Sciences exist and further information may be obtained from the NTU Graduate School.
+Opportunities to carry out research in the School of Animal, Rural and Environmental Sciences exist and further information may be obtained from the NTU Doctoral School.

 Sponsors and collaborators

 Professor Mortimer has received ~£1.3M research funding to date, from: